speakinghedge/scapy/CONTRIBUTING.md

 on common networks, while protocols in `scapy/contrib` should be uncommon or specific.

+Tests for new protocols in `scapy/contrib` should go to `test/contrib` (e.g. tests for scapy/contrib/foo.py should be added to test/contrib/foo.uts) while tests for protocols in `scapy/layers` should go to `test/regression.uts`.

 ### Features

 Protocol-related features should be implemented within the same module